An empty metal contraption used to conduct experiments on animals

 Even as millions of people across the globe have little to no access to healthcare, experiments on animals continue to divert money away from science that is human-relevant and may actually save lives.

-Download the full list of health charities conducting or funding experiments on animals*
+Download the list of charities that do and do not fund experiments on animals.

 Healthcare without the harm